How to Find an

 Average lesson rating

-The sooner you connect with a professional flute instructor, the quicker you’ll improve your flute skills with a strong foundation.
-You don’t always need to spend extra money to find someone with great qualifications.
-Whether they teach online, in person, or a mix of both, just make sure your potential flute teacher will:
+The sooner you connect with a professional flute teacher, the faster you will build strong skills and a solid foundation.
+You don’t always need to pay extra for someone with impressive degrees, but it’s important to find a teacher who understands how to guide your progress.
+Whether they offer flute lessons online, in person, or both, your flute teacher should:

-• motivate you to challenge and grow as a flute artist
+• motivate you to keep practicing and growing as a flutist

 Check the teacher's educational background

-• Do you have a Bachelor’s degree in flute?
+• Do you hold at least a Bachelor’s degree in flute performance?

-• Did you take any courses in composition, music education, music theory or music history?
+• During your studies, did you take courses in music education, theory, history, or composition?

 How to find a flute teacher - Lesson With You